-- As a contract of trust between citizens and the state, it is expected that the budget document should account truly and faithfully for all expenditures and revenues of the national government, and that no figures should be omitted or hidden (although limited restrictions may apply for certain national security purposes).
-To underpin trust, this expectation should be made explicit through formal laws, rules or declarations that ensure budget sincerity and constrain the use of "off-budget" fiscal mechanisms. - Control of the national budget is the responsibility of the central government, and the degree of co-ordination and co-operation with subnational levels of government naturally varies from country to country.
-The budget documentation should present a full national overview of the public finances encompassing central and subnational levels of government as an essential context for a debate on budgetary choices. - Budget accounting should show the full financial costs and benefits of budget decisions, including the impact upon financial assets and liabilities.
+- As a contract of trust between citizens and the state, it is expected that the budget document should account comprehensively and correctly for all expenditures and revenues of the national government, and that no figures should be omitted or hidden (although limited restrictions may apply for certain national security or other legal purposes).
+To underpin trust, this expectation should be made explicit through formal laws, rules or declarations that ensure budget sincerity and constrain the use of "off-budget" fiscal mechanisms. - Control of the national budget is a core responsibility of government, whether exercised at central level or jointly across levels of government; the degree of co-ordination and co-operation with subnational levels of government naturally varies from country to country reflecting constitutional norms.
+A full national overview of the public finances should be presented - encompassing central and subnational levels of government, and a perspective on the whole public sector as an essential context for a debate on budgetary choices. - Budget accounting should show the full financial costs and benefits of budget decisions, including the impact upon financial assets and liabilities.
 Accruals budgeting and reporting, which correspond broadly with private sector accounting norms, routinely show these costs and benefits; where traditional cash budgeting is used, supplementary information is needed.
-Where accruals methodology is used, a cash statement should also be prepared to show how the national government operations will be funded from year to year. - Public programmes that are funded through non-traditional means e.g. PPPs should be included and explained in the budget reports, even where (for accounting reasons) they may not directly affect the public finances within the time frame of the budget document.
+Where accruals methodology is used, the cash statement should also be used to monitor and manage the funding of government operations from year to year. - Public programmes that are funded through non-traditional means e.g. PPPs should be included and explained in the context of the budget documentation, even where (for accounting reasons) they may not directly affect the public finances within the time frame of the budget document.